Scientists discover missing continent after 375 years

-However, it would take nearly 400 years for geologists to finally agree on the new continent.
+However, it would take nearly four long centuries for geologists to finally come to agreement on the new continent.

-The initial discovery came in 1642 when Dutch businessman and sailor Abel Tasman set out to find the elusive eighth continent – also known as Terra Australis in Latin.
+So, let’s take things back to the initial discovery in 1642, when Dutch businessman and sailor Abel Tasman set out to find the elusive eighth continent - also known as Terra Australis in Latin.

 Setting sail from Jakarta, Indonesia, Tasman eventually landed on the Southern Island of New Zealand and began to explore.

-Before he could set foot on dry land though, he encountered the local Māori who were, um, less than impressed by the European sailor.
+Before he could set foot on dry land though, he encountered the local Māori who were, well, less than impressed with the European sailor.

 In fact, they were so frustrated by his presence that they rammed other canoes trying to get close to the mainland and those transporting messages to the main ship.

-Having failed to find the new land, Tasman sailed home to Jakarta and never returned.
+Having failed to find the new land, Tasman sailed back home and never returned.

 Ironically, this was the first time anyone would record information about the mysterious eighth continent.